Wavertree

-Wavertree is a district of Liverpool, England.
+Wavertree is a district and suburb of Liverpool, in the county of Merseyside, England.
 It is a ward of Liverpool City Council, and its population at the 2011 census was 14,772.
-Located to the south and east of the city centre, it is bordered by various districts and suburbs such as Childwall, Edge Hill, Fairfield, Mossley Hill, Old Swan, and Toxteth.
+Located to the south and east of the city centre, it is bordered by various districts and suburbs such as Allerton, Edge Hill, Fairfield, Mossley Hill, Old Swan, and Toxteth.

 History

-The name derives from the Old English words wæfre and treow, meaning "wavering tree", possibly in reference to aspen trees common locally.
+Within the boundaries of the historic county of Lancashire, the name derives from the Old English words wæfre and treow, meaning "wavering tree", possibly in reference to aspen trees common locally.